 Towards Zero Waste Geelong Workshop Calendar 2018

-*All dates, time and prices are subject to change.
-All workshops are likely to be held in meeting room beside Valerie’s Pantry located at 138 High St, Belmont.
+*Updated July 20th.
+All dates, time and prices are subject to change.
+All workshops are likely to be held out the back of Valerie’s Pantry located at 138 High St, Belmont or Yoga Dojo located at 21 Melbourne Road, Drumcondra.
 Tea and vegan nibbles provided.

 We hope you’re as excited about our workshop calendar as we are and that there is something on there for everyone!
 If you enjoyed our first Towards Zero Waste Living workshop and know of a friend who would be interested, word of mouth is always the best referral.